Injection Therapies

 PRP (Platelet-Rich Plasma)

-PRP therapy uses a concentrated preparation of platelets from your own blood, delivered directly to the injured tissue under ultrasound guidance.
+PRP therapy uses a concentrated preparation of platelets from your own blood, delivered directly to the injured tissue.

 - How it works: A small blood sample is taken, centrifuged to concentrate the platelets, and injected precisely into the target area.